What Human Food Can Dogs Eat: “Can Dogs Eat” People Foods?

 Fresh or canned pumpkin is good to use.
 However, make sure canned pumpkin is 100% pumpkin and not pumpkin pie filling, which contains spices and other additives.

-Yes, dogs can eat watermelon, which contains 94% moisture, the perfect fruit to prevent dehydration and also valuable antioxidants to repair damaged cells as dogs age.
-Dogs can also benefit from the lycopene in watermelon, which according to research published by the National Library of Medicines, does not only support dogs’ vision, but it also prevents cancer and slows the rate of growth in existing cancer growths.
+Yes, dogs can eat watermelon, which contains 94% moisture, the perfect fruit to prevent dehydration, and also valuable antioxidants to repair damaged cells as dog’s age.
+Dogs can also benefit from the lycopene in watermelon, which according to research published by the National Library of Medicines, does not only supports dogs’ vision but also prevents cancer and slows the rate of growth in existing cancer growths.
 Furthermore, watermelons contain potassium that supports healthy heart and kidney function in dogs, muscle development, bone density, and regulates fluid levels.

 There are some precautions to take when feeding a canine companion watermelon.
 Remove the pips and don’t let your dog eat the rind.
 Both could cause intestinal blockages.